abdulrahmanabdullah/memoryGameProject/README.md

 <img src="screenshot/pic_5.png" width="250">

-## How Play works:
+## How_Play_works:
  - click card 🔲
  - find the matching flipped card 🗃
  - see your scores after matching all cards 💪
- - see how long time your spend of each round 😌
+ - see how many long minutes your spened of each round 😌